zhongzisha/alphafold3_google/docs/input.md

     This is specified using the A3M format (equivalent to the FASTA format, but also allows gaps denoted by the hyphen `-` character).
 See more details below.
+*   `unpairedMsaPath: str`: An optional path to a file that contains the multiple sequence alignment for this chain instead of providing it inline using the `unpairedMsa` field.
+The path can be either absolute, or relative to the input JSON path.
+The file must be in the A3M format, and could be either plain text, or compressed using gzip, xz, or zstd.
 *   `pairedMsa: str`: We recommend *not* using this optional field and using the `unpairedMsa` for the purposes of pairing.
 See more details below.
+*   `pairedMsaPath: str`: An optional path to a file that contains the multiple sequence alignment for this chain instead of providing it inline using the `pairedMsa` field.
+The path can be either absolute, or relative to the input JSON path.
+The file must be in the A3M format, and could be either plain text, or compressed using gzip, xz, or zstd.
 *   `templates: list[Template]`: An optional list of structural templates.
 See more details below.